HL7/davinci-deqm/source/pages/index.md

 #### Data Exchange for Quality Measures (DEQM)

 The Data Exchange for Quality Measures Implementation Guide, or DEQM, provides a framework that defines conformance profiles and guidance to enable the exchange of quality information and quality measure reporting.
-The DEQM expects to use quality measures specified in accordance with the Quality Measure IG and QI Core.
+The DEQM requires the use of quality measures specified in accordance with the Quality Measure IG and QI Core.

 ### Data Model Standards Landscape